htdebeer/paru/README.md

-In [paru’s manual](https://heerdebeer.org/Software/markdown/paru/) the use of paru is explained in detail, from explaining how to install and use paru, creating and using filters, to putting it all together in a real-world use case: generating the manual\!
+In [paru’s manual](https://heerdebeer.org/Software/markdown/paru/) the use of paru is explained in detail, from explaining how to install and use paru, creating and using filters, to putting it all together in a real-world use case: generating the manual!

 See also the [paru API
 documentation](https://heerdebeer.org/Software/markdown/paru/documentation/api-doc/).